nikcleju/IT_Course/Labs/L03_RandomDataGenerator.md

 * The `rand()` function returns a random integer in range 0 to RAND_MAX, with uniform distribution.
-The number can be made according to distribution by splitting the range 0 - RAND_MAX in subintervals proportionally with the probabilities.
+The number can be made according to distribution by splitting the range 0 - RAND_MAX in subintervals proportionally with the probabilities, and comparing.

 * Possible implementation: do `x = x - p(i) * RAND_MAX; i++;` until the result
 is negative.
 Then `i-1` is the final number.
 See explanations at blackboard.

+*

 # Final questions